J3yT/ReadMeGenerator/README.md

 - [License](#license)

 ## Installation
-d
+Installation Steps

 ## Usage
-d
+Examples of use

 ## License
-License the application is covered under: APACHE
+License the application is covered under: BOOST

 ## How to Contribute
-d
+Contributions

 ## Tests
-d
+Tests

 ## Questions
-Link to github profile: (https://github.com/d) <br>
+Link to github profile: (https://github.com/J3yT) <br>
-If you would like to reach out with any additional questions this is my email: d
+If you would like to reach out with any additional questions this is my email: exampleemail@example.com